 Japan is famous for its numerous festivals that take place throughout the year.
-Some end up exceeding the limit and it ends up becoming something bizarre and strange for us Westerners, or maybe even for themselves.
-In today's article I set out some bizarre and strange festivals to make you want to participate.
+Some end up going over the limit and it ends up becoming something bizarre and strange for us Westerners, or maybe even for themselves.
+In today's article I've put together some bizarre and weird festivals for you to get excited about.

 Hokkai Heso Matsuri

-In the city of Furano in Hokkaido, there is the Heso Matsuri or Festival of the navel.
-At this festival, participants paint faces on their bellies and wear special costumes that make the face on the belly have a “body”.
+In the city of Furano in Hokkaido, the Heso Matsuri or Navel Festival takes place.
+In this festival, participants paint faces on their bellies and wear special costumes that make the face on the belly have a “body”.

 They then dance to compete for prizes, although perhaps the real winners are the spectators!
-This is a fun game with around 5,000 participants exposing their bellies on the 28th and 29th of July each year (cover photo of the article).
+This is a fun game with around 5,000 participants exposing their bellies on the 28th and 29th of July each year (article cover photo).

 Kanamara Matsuri is a very popular festival in Japan and is known internationally.
-Held annually on the first Sunday in April, Shinto priests carry around the event a support called mikoshi with a metal penis on top of a boat-shaped structure.
+Held annually on the first Sunday in April, Shinto priests carry around the event a stand called a mikoshi with a metal penis atop a boat-shaped structure.

-In modern days, many people get together to take pictures of the metal member and buy souvenirs like lollipops, chocolate-covered bananas and other rather curious things.
-Then they complain about saying that the Japan is strange and bizarre.
+In the modern day, many people gather to take pictures of the metallic member and buy souvenirs like lollipops, chocolate covered bananas and other rather curious things.
+Then they complain that the Japan is weird and bizarre.

-In the prefecture of Ehime, a major battle for the fate of the rice crop takes place every May 5, or Children's Day.
-This fight is carried out at the Oyamazumi shrine on the island of Omishima.
-This battle is fought by a sumo wrestler against the spirit of rice.
-That is, someone invisible.
-How do we know if the sumo wrestler isn't cheating when he said he won the fight?
+In Ehime Prefecture, a major battle over the fate of the rice crop takes place every May 5th, or Children's Day.
+This fight is held at the Oyamazumi Shrine on the island of Omishima.
+This battle is fought by a sumo wrestler against the rice spirit.
+In other words, someone invisible.
+How do we know the sumo wrestler isn't cheating when he said he won the fight?

 Hadaka Matsuri - Naked men desperate for an amulet

-Many who visit Japan need to prepare for nudism in public places like onsen (hot springs) and sit (public baths), places where modesty is left at the entrance.
-So it is no surprise that there are festivals that celebrate nudism.
+Many who visit Japan need to prepare for nudism in public places like onsen (hot springs) and sento (public baths), places where modesty is left at the entrance.
+So it's no surprise that there are festivals that celebrate nudism.

-At Hadaka matsuri men wear nothing but a fundshi (thong).
-The most famous occurs at the Saidaji Temple, in Okayama Prefecture.
-At this festival, about 10,000 male participants are in loincloths in a tight place rubbing themselves.
+At Hadaka matsuri men wear nothing but a fundoshi (thong).
+The most famous takes place at Saidaji Temple in Okayama Prefecture.
+At this festival, around 10,000 male participants stand in a loincloth in a tight spot, rubbing each other.
 They desperately compete for lucky charms called shingi.

-The festival of the Hirara Shimajiri area is called Pantu Punaha, and is the last of three festivals held at different times throughout the year, collectively called Pantu Satupunaha.
-One of the modalities of this festival works with three men covered in grass and mud walking everywhere.
-They carry sticks in one hand and a frightening mask in the other.
-People who are soiled by Pantu will have a year of protection.
-Homeowners also invite Pantu to bless their homes.
+The festival of the Hirara Shimajiri area is called Pantu Punaha, and it is the last of three festivals held at different times throughout the year, collectively called Pantu Satupunaha.
+One of the features of this festival features three men covered in grass and mud walking everywhere.
+They carry sticks in one hand and a scary mask in the other.
+People who are dirty by Pantu will have one year of protection.
+Home owners also invite Pantu to bless their homes.

-Another strange festival, used to scare children is Namahage Matsuri.
-Namahage is a demon who wears a mask and scares children in the city of Oga in Akita.
-On New Year's Eve, Namahage walks around the area dancing and shouting to lazy and disobedient children.
+Another strange festival used to scare children is the Namahage Matsuri.
+The Namahage is a demon who wears a mask and goes around scaring children in the town of Oga in Akita.
+On New Year's Eve, the Namahage walks around the region dancing and shouting at the lazy and disobedient children.

-Parents invite them into their homes, offering mochi (rice ball) and sake in exchange for the promise of good health and good harvest in the new year.
-But these “demons” make sure to scare disobedient children a little before going to the next place.
-The video below shows the whole process, from the purification of Namahage.
+Parents invite them into their homes, offering mochi (rice cake) and sake in exchange for the promise of good health and a good harvest in the new year.
+But these “demons” make sure to scare the naughty kids a little before they move on to the next place.
+The video below shows the entire process, from the purification of the Namahage.